Our Wellbeing Offer

 Marches Academy Trust wellbeing ambassadors

-Amy Roberts is our Specialist Leader in Education for Behaviour, Attendance and Mental Health.
+Amy Roberts is our Specialist Leader in Mental Health.

 Amy is an Assistant Headteacher at The Grove.
 She has worked as a Mental Health Social Worker specialising in CAMHS transition and severe and enduring mental health diagnoses.
 She has experience in counselling and Cognitive Behavioural Therapy.
 Through her role as an SLE Amy will happily receive any enquiries in terms of support and guidance on the development of mental health practice in your school and across the Trust.